loda-lang/loda-programs/programs/oeis/list5.md

 * [A258011](http://oeis.org/A258011) ([program](258/A258011.asm)): Numbers remaining after the third stage of Lucky sieve.
 * [A258016](http://oeis.org/A258016) ([program](258/A258016.asm)): Unlucky numbers removed at the stage three of Lucky sieve.
 * [A258054](http://oeis.org/A258054) ([program](258/A258054.asm)): Circle of fifths cycle (counterclockwise).
+* [A258055](http://oeis.org/A258055) ([program](258/A258055.asm)): Concatenation of the decimal representations of the lengths (increased by 1) of the runs of zeros between successive ones in the binary representation of n.
 * [A258059](http://oeis.org/A258059) ([program](258/A258059.asm)): Let n = Sum_{i=0..k} d_i*4^i be the base-4 expansion of n, with 0 <= d_i < 4.
 Then a(n) = minimal i such that d_i is not 1, or k+1 if there is no such i.
 * [A258071](http://oeis.org/A258071) ([program](258/A258071.asm)): Nonnegative integers that can be computed using exactly ten 10's and the four basic arithmetic operations {+, -, *, /}.
 * [A258073](http://oeis.org/A258073) ([program](258/A258073.asm)): a(n) = 1 + 78557*2^n.